 - No dependency hell.

-Why Postgresql? ¶
+Why PostgreSQL? ¶

-Miniflux is compatible only with Postgres.
+Miniflux is compatible only with PostgreSQL.

 - Supporting multiple databases increases the complexity of the software.

-- We do not have the resources to test the software with all major versions of MySQL, MariaDB, Sqlite, and so on.
+- We do not have the resources to test the software with all major versions of MySQL, MariaDB, SQLite, and so on.

-- Postgresql is powerful, rock solid and battle tested.
+- PostgreSQL is powerful, rock solid and battle tested.

-- Postgresql is a great independent open source software.
+- PostgreSQL is a great independent open source software.